What’s It Really Like to Travel Japan?

 Food is theater.

-One night in Kyoto, our new friends Michael from the Deep Kyoto blog and his girlfriend Miu took us out for a seafood feast at a fun, wild and cheap seafood restaurant called Asahi Suisan.
+One night in Kyoto, my new friends Michael from the Deep Kyoto blog and his girlfriend Miu took me out for a seafood feast at a fun, wild and cheap seafood restaurant called Asahi Suisan.
 Halfway through our meal, a badass fishmonger (and the most muscular Japanese guy I’ve ever seen) brought out an enormous bluefin tuna and butchered it with gusto to cheers throughout the restaurant and squeals from a table of nearby girls.

 And while he did it, video played in the background of the same fishmonger on a reality show in Japan, competing for his region in the field of tuna butchering!